 Impact

 Net::Statsd versions older than 0.13 for Perl do not sanitize metric names, allowing newlines, colons, or pipe characters to appear in metric identifiers.
-In addition, the update_stats and gauge methods accept values without confirming that they are numeric.
+Additionally, the update_stats and gauge methods accept values without confirming that they are numeric.
 An attacker who can inject data sent to a StatsD server can therefore add arbitrary metric names and values, potentially flooding the monitoring system, corrupting statistics, or leaking sensitive information if metric names include confidential data.
-This flaw is a form of input validation weakness identified as CWE‑93.
+This flaw is an input validation weakness identified as CWE‑93 and also constitutes a data injection issue categorized under CWE‑150.

 Affected Systems